CntoDev/cnto-additions-old/doc/editor_extensions.md

 -------
 These are editor modules available under the Modules, A3EE category.

+### Ambient Animation
+Place the module, set a comma-separated list of animation names (as seen in the Animation Viewer) in its properties and synchronize any soldier units to it.
+Great for adding extra immersion to a mission, though for more dynamic scenes, consider scripting `playMove` with compatible animations and triggers instead.
+This module is really just for idle stationary ambient animations.

 ### Attach Synced
 Place the module, then synchronize a "parent" object to it.
 Then synchronize any "child" objects to the module.
 When you start the mission, the "child" objects